 Reception children attend every day for the full morning and afternoon sessions.
 In Reception there is still plenty of learning through play and the children are given the opportunity to flourish and extend their learning through well-planned activities.
 Numeracy, language development, music, craft, science and physical activity contribute to the extensive and balanced curriculum.

-We record, track and share the children’s learning during Nursery and Reception with an online Learning Journal called Tapestry.
+We share children’s learning during Nursery and Reception through an online Learning Journal called Tapestry.
 Parents and carers are provided with log in details so that they can access, and comment on, a range of photographs, videos and written observations of activities achieved by their child at school.
-Please follow the link to read more about our online Learning Journal
+Please follow the link to read more about our online Learning Journal.

 Both Nursery and Reception are registered for appropriate early years funding and are located on the ground floor.
 In this friendly and secure environment the children are taught by well-qualified and experienced teachers, supported by nursery nurses/class assistants.

-Children may come into School from 8.10am when they will be looked after by staff.
-The school day officially begins at 8.35am.
+ARRIVAL AT SCHOOLChildren may come into School from 8.10am when they will be looked after by staff.
+The school day officially begins at 8.30am.
 All children are expected to be in School by this time for registration.

-At lunch, children sit together in class groups, with their class teacher and classroom assistant and it is regarded as a social occasion.
-Lunch time commences at 12.05pm, when the children have a choice between two hot meals, meat or vegetarian, and there is also a salad bar.
+LUNCH TIMEAt lunch, children sit together in class groups, with members of staff from the EYFS team, and it is regarded as a social occasion.
+Children have a choice between two hot meals, meat or vegetarian, and there is also a salad bar.
 Freshly baked bread and soup is provided on a daily basis.
 Children with allergies or special dietary requirements are catered for whenever possible.

-We have an After School Club, called Daffodils, which is run by Jancett Playsafe.
-Provision is provided from 3pm until 6.30pm and children need to be registered to attend.
-Please click here to find our more about our Daffodils club and information on how to register for this service.
+AFTER SCHOOL CAREWe have an After School Club, called Daffodils, which is run by Jancett Playsafe.
+There is provision from 3.15pm until 6.30pm and children need to be registered to attend.
+Please refer to the leaflet on our Daffodils club which provides information on how to register for this service.